wazuh/wazuh-documentation/source/user-manual/configuration/internal-options/monitord.rst

 ``monitord.day_wait``
 ---------------------

-Ammount of seconds to wait before compressing or signing the files.
+Amount of seconds to wait before compressing or signing the files.

 .. topic:: Default value